helhum/sentry-typo3/README.md

 Exception and error logging with Sentry, see http://www.getsentry.com

+Sentry provides open-source and hosted error monitoring that helps all software teams discover, triage, and prioritize errors in real-time.

+Sentry is available as SaaS including a free plan for developers or as download for self-hosting.

-The package is a wrapper for https://github.com/getsentry/sentry-php
+This package is a wrapper for https://github.com/getsentry/sentry-php

 ## Installation